rylanharwood2/Adrift/README.md

 went on a backpacking trip - check out our post! discussed names for the game including Adrift and Gates of Helheim just got the forcefield working visually, still have to make it push enemies back

+### aug 2
+began work on highscore menu and in game time looking into storing leaderboard info in a file kept between runs locally